-Switch: The Complete Catullus (Carcanet Classics): the Roman poet of love and hate, domination and submission set in a context of Japanese rope bondage (shibari).
+Switch: The Complete Catullus (Carcanet Classics): the Roman poet of love, hate, domination and submission set in a context of Japanese rope bondage (shibari).
 Click on blue words for links.

 'a significant achievement' - Victoria Moul, Horace and friends, Substack